Bhushan11de/share/README.md

 # Stock Market App

- Building using angular, Express and Firebase
+Building using next, Express and Firebase